mkinderwater/mk-piclock/INSTALL.md

   -u mk-piclock-api.service
 ```

+---

 ## Known limitations

 - The MAX98357A and speaker may make a small pop when audio starts or stops.
 - **Clear Queue** removes waiting MP3 jobs but does not cancel the active transcode.
-- The clock has no built-in battery-backed real-time clock.
-Accurate time after startup depends on Linux time restoration or NTP.
+- The clock has no battery-backed real-time clock.
+- Accurate startup time depends on Linux time restoration or NTP.
 - The GUI has no password.
 Network isolation is the access control.
 - USB-C power behaviour depends on the power board used in the enclosure.
-A USB-A to USB-C cable is often the safest choice for simple 5 V boards that do not implement USB-C power negotiation correctly.
+- A USB-A to USB-C cable is often safest for basic 5 V boards without proper USB-C power negotiation.
 - The physical OLED colour is fixed by the panel.
-The GUI colour choice changes browser previews only.
+- The GUI colour setting changes browser previews only.

+---

-## Versions
+## Version compatibility

 ```text
 Product:     1.6.37